CBACoder/bamazon/README.md

 Start the app from a git bash console by typing *node bamazonCustomer.js* a list of items will be displayed.
 Follow prompts to place your order.

+See in the images folder the screen shots of the flow.